Airstack-xyz/docs/guides/token-holders/nft.md

   }
 ]
 ```

 {% endtab %}
 {% endtabs %}

 ## Check If User Hold A Specific NFT Collection

-You can use [Airstack](https://airstack.xyz) to check if a user hold a given NFT Collection on Ethereum, Base, Zora, or other [Airstack supported chains](../overview.md#supported-chains) by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API.
+You can use [Airstack](https://airstack.xyz) to check if a user hold a given NFT Collection on Ethereum, Base, Zora, or other [Airstack-supported chains](../overview.md#supported-chains) by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API.

 For inputs, provide the NFT collection address(es) to `tokenAddress` and user's 0x address, ENS domain, cb.id, Lens profile, or Farcaster fname/fid to `owner` as an input: